 My dear Maura,

-After giving your proposal much consideration, I have deemed it appropriate for you to come and join me in Hollow Creek.
-There is great need of my financial expertise in this town, and it's a refreshing change from Boston—not overwhelmingly large, but not despairingly small, either.
-Things are certainly never dull around here!
+After giving your proposal serious consideration, I have deemed it appropriate for you to come and join me in Hollow Creek.
+There is great need of my financial expertise in this town, and it's a refreshing change from Boston—not overwhelming in size, but not despairingly small, either.
+Things are never dull around here!

 Please find enclosed the fare for your ticket.
 I'll do my part to take care of our finances from now on.
 Ask at the station when the next train is scheduled to come through Mesa, and send an express letter to me with that date.
 If possible, I will come to meet you.
 If not, I shall arrange for a coach to escort you.

-With the skepticism and discouragement of various townspeople still ringing in her ears, Maura had boarded the Mesa-bound train at the end of October.
+With the skepticism of various townspeople still ringing in her ears, Maura boarded the Mesa-bound train at the end of October.
 It had taken her little more than a week to settle her affairs in Boston, and she had packed all her worldly possessions into five pieces of luggage which lay stacked above her head in a private, luxurious train compartment.
-In spite of the fact that Garrett had conspicuously failed to mention any openings in Hollow Creek for a woman with medical experience, Maura felt extremely optimistic about her future, and excited for what lay ahead.
+In spite of the fact that Garrett had conspicuously failed to mention any openings in Hollow Creek for a woman with medical experience, Maura felt optimistic about her future and excited for what lay ahead.
 She hoped that she would be leaving small-mindedness behind her, along with the crowds and the greed that she was starting to assume came with all big cities like Boston.
-The journey out West was long, and Maura occasionally felt restless, but more often than not she was too upbeat to get down about it.
+The journey out West was long, and Maura felt restless at times, but more often than not she was too upbeat to get down.
 This train was carrying her to Garrett, to a new adventure, to happiness.

-Her welcome to Arizona was a mixed bag of good and bad; or, at least, that's how it seemed initially.
-A porter helped Maura off the train with her bags, but a quick look through the crowds proved that Garrett had been unable to meet her.
+Her welcome to Arizona was a mixed bag; or, at least, that's how it seemed initially.
+A porter helped Maura off the train with her luggage, but a quick look through the crowds proved that Garrett had been unable to meet her.
 She had to admit that this was disappointing.
-It had been nearly a full year since she had seen him, and it hurt that he hadn't felt it worthy of his time to pick her up from the station.
+It had been almost a full year since she had seen him, and it hurt that he hadn't felt it worthy of his time to pick her up from the station.
 But she was quick to scold herself: Don't think of it that way.
 He must be very busy with work.
 I should be glad!
 I should feel fortunate to have such a successful fiancé.

 With every passing moment, more and more people left the station, and Maura felt a bit of anxiety settling in.
 How would she recognize the person Garrett had sent to collect her?
 Or had he perhaps forgotten that she was coming, and hadn't sent anyone?
 Even if Maura had known the way to Hollow Creek, it would be quite difficult to get there with all of this luggage.
 Just as she was about to turn and ask the station attendant if he could at least point her in the right direction, a small, balding man approached her with a frayed hat in his hands.